Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Related Work

-\textbf{CIL through Task-ID Prediction} The characteristic of this type of method is the use of additional task-ID prediction to extend TIL methods to CIL.
-In this category of methods, early attempts include CCG~\cite{continual2020_4}, which constructed a separate network to predict task-ID, while HyperNet\cite{hypernet} and PR-Ent\cite{prent} used entropy metrics to predict task-ID.
+The characteristic of this type of method is the use of additional task-ID prediction to extend TIL methods to CIL.
+Early attempts include CCG~\cite{continual2020_4}, which constructs a separate network to predict task-ID, and HyperNet~\cite{hypernet} and PR-Ent~\cite{prent} which use entropy metrics to predict task-ID.
 The performances of these methods are not satisfactory, and some of these methods also face practical application issues.
-For example, iTAML~\cite{itaml} requires that the data in the same batch come from the same task during testing, which clearly does not meet the needs of real-world applications.
-Overall, these early methods, though exploratory, have limitations in both performance and practical application.
-These issues originate from a lack of theoretical guidance, leading to a failure to recognize that enhancing a model's OOD detection capability is crucial for effective task-ID prediction.
-Kim et al.~\cite{cil_ood_theory} examined the limitations of previous methods and provided theoretical guidance for the first time.
-They proposed that under conditions with multiple classification heads, the CIL problem can be effectively divided into two sub-problems: task-ID prediction (TP) and within-task prediction (WP).
-The overall accuracy of CIL is actually determined by the multiplication of WP and TP accuarcy.
-In CIL, TP is essential because the task-ID is not provided during testing.
-WP refers to predicting the specific class within the task after the task-ID has been predicted, which is equivalent to TIL.
-Furthermore, they pointed out that better OOD performance can contribute to improved TP performance, as the model must establish decision boundaries between new and old tasks to effectively detect OOD samples for each task.
-To facilitate the TP performance, some recently advanced OOD methods like Mahalanobis \cite{maha}, Energy \cite{energy}, and HIMPLoS \cite{SUN2024headinformOOD} can be applied to help making TP decision in the TIL model.
-For example, MORE~\cite{more} uses a pretrained ImageNet1000~\cite{imagenet1000} model as the base and incorporates task-specific masked adapters into the Transformer blocks, which are trained when new tasks arrive while freezing the main parameters of the model.
-During testing, it utilizes the Softmax output values and corrects them using the Mahalanobis distance between features and class centroids to perform task-ID prediction.
-The total number of model parameters is fixed, and training task-specific masks reduces the learnable parameters available for subsequent tasks, thereby affecting the learning ability on these tasks, especially when the number of tasks is numerous.
-Additionally, when the number of samples per class is small, the estimated centroid of each class may not be accurate, thereby affecting the effectiveness of score correction.
+For example, iTAML~\cite{itaml} requires that the data in the same batch come from the same task during testing, which clearly does not meet the needs of real-world applications. {HILAND~\cite{HILAND} designs a class for ``past'' classes, which is trained using exemplar memory from prior tasks, and determines the task-ID through a hierarchical structure combined with either global threshold optimization and hierarchical voting mechanisms. {However, it introduce error propagation and ambiguous task boundaries due to the lack of explicit modeling of future tasks.} BEEF~\cite{beef} defines an additional ``forward prototype'' to explicitly model out-of-distribution uncertainty.
+When an input sample belongs to a future unknown task, this prototype yields high uncertainty scores, thereby reducing the confidence of the current module.
+As a result, the module designed for that future task can dominate the final prediction.} MORE~\cite{more} uses a pretrained ImageNet1000~\cite{imagenet1000} model as the base and incorporates task-specific masked adapters into the Transformer blocks, which are trained when new tasks arrive while freezing the main parameters of the model.
+During testing, it utilizes the softmax output values and corrects them using the Mahalanobis distance between features and class centroids to perform task-ID prediction. {Although computational cost is reduced compared with full fine-tuning, each task still requires a considerable number of parameters (e.g., approximately 24 million trainable parameters plus additional mask parameters).} Additionally, when the number of samples per class is small, the estimated centroid of each class may not be accurate, thereby affecting the effectiveness of score correction.